 Explore Albany's Iconic Fall Destinations

 Follow the leaf-covered road up to John Boyd Thacher State Park!
 Perched atop the Helderberg Escarpment, the park is an iconic spot in Albany County for leaf peepers with panoramic fall foliage views.
 If you haven't visited WildPlay Thacher yet, then autumn is the perfect time!
 Fly through the forest, painted in hues of red, orange and yellow, before the outdoor adventure course closes for the season on October 31.
-Purchase a 2022 Season Pass and use it immediately for two bonus months of ziplining, rope swinging, climbing and playing in trees.
-After zooming through the trees, head on a short drive to Indian Ladder Farms, a opular must-visit fall destination.
+After zooming through the trees, head on a short drive to Indian Ladder Farms, a popular must-visit fall destination.
 The 100-year-old farm and orchard is a one-stop-shop for fall fun with pick-your-own apples, apple cider doughnuts, farm animals, a pumpkin patch and an on-site cidery and brewery.